Design a network using Cisco ONP

 -

-Manual Design―Create a network design using a design palette.
+Manual design: Create a network design using the design palette.

 -

-Import Design―Import a network design from an Excel sheet, Live Network Import or from an existing network from CTP, or another instance of Cisco ONP.
+Import design: Import a network design from an Excel sheet, live network import, Cisco Transport Planner, or another instance of Cisco ONP.

 Manually design a network using Cisco ONP